MERREDIN BOYS IN 2/4TH MGB

 WX10865 TEASDALE, Thomas ‘Eric’ born 1919 to Herbert William and Mary Elizabeth Teasdale of Merredin.
 Eric enlisted AIF 12 April 1941 and later joined 2/4th MGB’s ‘B’ Company, as Acting Sergeant to No. 9 Platoon under C.O.
 Lt.
 Don Lee.
 He was promoted (24 January 1942) to Corporal.

 Eric was sent to Burma-Thai Railway with ‘D’ Force Thailand, S Battalion, working around the Hellfire Pass Cutting.

 Teasdale was recovered from Nacompaton Hospital Camp, Thailand when the war ended, returning to Merredin.

-Eric was a talented hockey player and very much involved with Merredin’s Hockey Club.
+Eric was a talented sportsman and very much involved with Merredin’s sporting clubs.